mdrakibulislam-zero/AIVirtualKeyboard/README.md

 ## What Have I Done:
 Firstly, I have created a Hand Tracking Module using openCV and MediaPipe.
 Then, I have created my AI Virtual Keyboard using OpenCV and Pynput.

 OpenCV is a library used for computer vision applications.
 With help of OpenCV, we can build an enormous number of applications that work better in real-time.
-Mainly it is used for image and video processing.
+Mainly it's used for image and video processing.

 MediaPipe is a framework mainly used for building audio, video, or any time series data.
 With the help of the MediaPipe framework, we can build very impressive pipelines for different media processing functions.